felangga/felangga.github.io/_posts/2023-05-24-restore-mac.md

 ![Ground the CRT](/assets/img/mac_classic_ii/mac_discharge.jpeg "Ground the CRT")

-> Please be careful when you trying to do this, it cannot zap you with some fatal consequences.
+    Please be careful when you try to do this, it can zap you with some fatal consequences.

 After removing the anode cap, I need to remove the connector on the backside of the CRT.
 I also need to be careful about the vacuum tubes because it's very fragile.